Overview

 A real-world example

 A 12-person team is shipping a new integration.
-The project manager sets up a Monday board — groups for frontend, backend, and QA, a timeline showing two-week sprints, automations to move cards when statuses change.
+An eng lead sets up a Monday board (groups for frontend, backend, and QA, a timeline showing two-week sprints, automations to move cards when statuses change).
 It looks clean in the kickoff meeting.

 By week two, the backend group has three items marked "In Review" that haven't had a PR opened.
 QA sees green on the timeline and starts pulling work.
-Two days later, standup reveals QA was testing against an incomplete API.
+Two days later, team check-in reveals QA was testing against an incomplete API.
 The board said ready.
 The work wasn't.

-In Ravel, the backend tasks have completion rules tied to merged PRs.
-Nothing moves to "ready for QA" until the code actually merges.
-When it does, Ravel unlocks the QA track, notifies the QA lead, and updates the graph — automatically.
-The PM doesn't maintain the board.
-The board maintains itself.
+In Ravel, the backend tasks stay tied to merged PRs.
+Nothing becomes ready for QA until the code actually merges.
+When it does, the map unlocks the QA track, notifies the QA lead, and moves forward without a status hygiene pass.
+The eng lead doesn't maintain the board.
+The map maintains itself.

-Monday has added AI for summarization and automation suggestions — useful for drafting update posts and building recipe shortcuts.
-The execution model is still human-driven: someone creates the card, someone updates the status, someone notices the blocker isn't reflected on the board.
+Monday has added AI for summarization and automation suggestions, useful for drafting update posts and building recipe shortcuts.
+But the execution model is still human-driven: someone creates the card, someone updates the status, someone notices the blocker isn't reflected on the board.

-Ravel's AI is the execution layer.
-It turns a natural-language goal into a dependency-aware plan, then evaluates completion against real signals — merged PRs, uploaded files, submitted links — and advances the graph without waiting for a human to update a column.
+Ravel's AI is built into execution.
+It turns a natural-language goal into a dependency-aware plan.
+It evaluates completion against real signals like merged PRs, uploaded files, and submitted links.
+The graph advances without waiting for a human to update a column.
 When upstream work completes, downstream tasks unlock and owners get notified automatically.

 Monday's AI helps you build and maintain the board faster.
-Ravel's AI means the board doesn't need maintaining.
+Ravel's AI means the board does not need maintaining.

 Dependencies & critical path

 Ravel enforces dependencies at the model level.
-A downstream task cannot become ready until its upstream dependencies genuinely complete — by rule, not by someone remembering to update a column.
+A downstream task cannot become ready until its upstream dependencies genuinely complete, by rule and not by someone remembering to update a column.
 Parallel tracks stay visible, blocked work stays blocked, and the critical path reflects what's actually true.

 The difference shows up when a backend task slips.
-In Monday, the timeline shifts but QA might not notice until standup.
+In Monday, the timeline shifts but QA might not notice until team check-in.
 In Ravel, QA's tasks stay locked, QA gets notified of the delay, and nobody pulls work that isn't ready.

 Planning workflow

-Monday planning means building a board — groups, columns, statuses, automations — and then keeping it accurate as the project evolves.
-For engineering teams, that maintenance falls on whoever is most organized, usually the tech lead or PM, and becomes a recurring overhead.
+Monday planning means building a board (groups, columns, statuses, automations) and then keeping it accurate as the project evolves.
+For engineering teams, that maintenance usually falls on the eng lead and becomes a recurring overhead.

 Pricing

 Monday charges per seat with feature gates across tiers.
 Every stakeholder added to the board, every contractor invited to view the timeline, adds to the bill.
-Ravel is $19/month for the entire workspace — unlimited team members, all features included.
+Ravel is $19/month for the entire workspace with unlimited team members and all features included.

 A stakeholder joins to view sprint progress: same price.
 The team scales from 8 to 20 next quarter: same price.
 No seat math, no tier negotiations.

-14-day free trial, full AI and GitHub sync, no credit card required.
+14-day free trial, full workspace access, no credit card required.

 GitHub & integrations

 Ravel connects to GitHub natively.
 When a PR merges, the linked task completes automatically.
-Non-code tasks — design files, spec documents, external links — each have their own completion rule evaluated by AI.
+Non-code tasks like design files, spec documents, and external links each have their own completion rule evaluated by AI.
 The graph reflects what shipped, not what was clicked.

 Adoption & learning curve

 Ravel is browser-first.
-Engineers, QA, and contractors work from the same dependency graph — no column design, no automation recipes, no weekly board hygiene so the executive dashboard stays green.
+Engineers, QA, and contractors work from the same dependency graph with no column design, no automation recipes, and no weekly board hygiene to keep the executive dashboard green.
 Updates and unlock notifications reach people by email when they are not in the app, so stakeholders see real state without every contributor living in Monday.

 FAQ